brideo/brideo-magento2-scaffolding/README.md

 This module is still a hack project of mind and is far from completion.
 The aim of this project is to be able to build a CLI tool to help create boiler plate Magento 2 files with a good amount of test coverage.

+## Requirements

+Sorry to make PHP 7 a requirement, I will add a docker environment for people running older versions of PHP.

+I recommend upgrading to PHP 7 if possible though.

+* PHP 7
+* Composer

+## Installation

+    git clone git@github.com:brideo/brideo-magento2-scaffolding.git
+    cd brideo-magento2-scaffolding
+    composer install

+I will create this package as a `.phar` at some point.

 ## Generate Module

     php src/application.php module:generate Brideo Example 1.0.0 brideo-example